-9 Amazing Gingerbread Houses to Create with Your Kids
+7 Amazing Gingerbread House Ideas to Create with Your Kids

 Proof icing can be just as impressive as row after row of sugary red and green.

-. ..Or One That Sits on the Side of Your Hot Cocoa
+2. ...or One That Sits On The Side Of Your Hot Cocoa

 Precision is a virtue, but if you have the patience—and motor skills—to assemble these teeny tiny houses, they’re especially tasty after you dunk them in your drink.

-Construct One That's Modeled Around a Milk Carton
+3. Construct One That's Modeled Around A Milk Carton

 Use an empty (and rinsed out) carton—tall or small—as your base, then wrap it in foil and affix the gingerbread to every side using frosting.
 Voilà!

 It takes a village, so why not construct one?
-A bakery is just the start of a series of buildings you can display in your dining room.
+A candy shoppe is just the start of a series of buildings you can display in your dining room.

-. ..Or One That Looks Like an English Cottage
+5. ...or One That Looks Like An English Cottage

-Use shredded wheat for the roof and white kidney beans for the sides.
-(White chocolate-covered raisins are another—more edible—option.)
+Use shredded chocolate for the roof and powdered sugar for the sides.

-The trick: Leave one panel off the roof, then stuff a 50-count strand of lights inside.
-(No candy or icing required.)
+The trick: Leave one panel off the roof, then stuff the lights inside before finishing it off.

 7. And Of Course, One That Feels Like It Came Straight Out Of Candy Land